Unit 4 - Practice Quiz

 geopolitics and emerging maritime issues Easy

-B. The South China Sea
+A. The South China Sea

-C. The Mediterranean Sea
+C. The Caribbean Sea

-D. The Black Sea
+D. The Mediterranean Sea

 18 What is the common term for the act of attacking and robbing ships at sea?